GeorgeSG/philips_airpurifier_http/README.md

 This is a hard fork of [xMrVizzy/philips-airpurifier](https://github.com/xMrVizzy/philips-airpurifier).

-`ha-philips-purifier` is a custom Home Assistant component that enables you to control your Philips Air Purifier devices.
+`ha-philips-purifier_http` is a custom Home Assistant component that enables you to control your Philips Air Purifier devices.
 For now, it supports only older models that use the HTTP protocol for communication.
 CoAP support comming soon. :)

 ## Installation

 ### Install manually

-Download the `philips_airpurifier` folder from this repo and place it in your `custom_components` folder
+Download the `philips_airpurifier_http` folder from this repo and place it in your `custom_components` folder

 ### Via HACS